 The University is on a semester system.
 The semester hour is the unit of credit used at MSU.
+The credit hour definition is available in the Undergraduate Catalog (http://catalog.minotstateu.edu/undergraduate/academicinformation/generalinformation/#text).
 For graduate enrollment, nine (9) semester hours is considered full-time load in fall and spring and six (6) semester hours is considered a full-time load for summer.